 He was very influential, famed for his precisely depicted and evocative views of the city (vedute).
 Canaletto’s early pictures for local patrons are his most accomplished: these carefully designed, individual, and atmospheric studies.

 He found that providing formulaic paintings for tourists was very lucrative.
-These, still highly skilled works, were produced by him often in collaboration with an organised workshop.
+These, still highly skilled works, were produced by him often in collaboration with an organized workshop.

 Canaletto’s views always fetched high prices, and as early as the 18th century Catherine the Great and other European monarchs vied for his grandest paintings.
 The record price paid at auction for a Canaletto is £18.6 million for View of the Grand Canal from Palazzo Balbi to the Rialto, set at Sotheby’s in London in July 2005.